btihen/btihen_dev/content/posts/ruby/rails_7_1_graphdb_age/index.md

 exit
 ```

+### Second Exploration

-Let's drop our database and see if we can make a more useful Ruby class:
+Let's drop our database and see if we can make a more useful Ruby class that might work better as an Entity (an Object with a unique ID):

 ```bash
 bin/rails db:drop